 - Steps to an Express Divorce

 - Other Aspects of an Express Divorce

-The Express Divorce route is cheaper as it permits both spouses to use the same lawyer who will draw up the divorce agreement on the agreed terms of the spouses as well as collate all of the required information and submit the relevant documentation to the court.
+The Express Divorce route is cheaper as it permits both spouses to use the same lawyer who will draw up the divorce agreement on the agreed terms of the spouses and collate all the required information and submit the relevant documentation to the court.

 But since the new legislation came into force, it has been unnecessary to allege grounds for a divorce – it is merely necessary that three months have passed since the marriage took place in order for a divorce to be sought by either or both of the spouses.